For current job openings in my group see davidegerosa.com/category/jobs/

 Do you like black holes and gravitational waves?
 Come and join us at the University of Milano-Bicocca!
-Our science is great but, if that’s not enough, Milan is a truly beautiful city in the north of Italy.
-Mountains and lakes are just around the corner
+Our science is great… and if that’s not enough, Milan is a truly beautiful city in the north of Italy.
+Mountains and lakes are just around the corner, food is outstanding.

-Here I list a few possible opportunities to work with me and my group, ranging from postdocs to Phd and student theses.
+Here I list a few possible opportunities to work with me and my group.
 If you’re interested in any of these, feel free to drop me a line at [email protected] to discuss the application process.

 PhD in Milan

 I actively support applications to the Marie Skłodowska-Curie fellowships from the European Union, both their European and Global scheme.
-I looked after a few of these applications in the past and know the scheme relatively well; our grant office in Milan will also provide tremendous help!
+I supervised several of these applications in the past (including a few winners!) and know the scheme very well.
+Our grant office in Milan will also provide tremendous help!
 If you’re interested in this program, please get in touch.
 For winners of Global MSCA Fellowships with the incoming phase here at Milan-Bicocca, we can open a (strong) case for a faculty appointment.

 Master’s and Bachelor’s theses

-For students at the University of Milan-Bicocca, we have several thesis projects available, both at the MSc (laurea magistrale) and BSc (laurea triennale) level.
+For students at the University of Milan-Bicocca, I have several thesis projects available, both at the MSc (“laurea magistrale”) and BSc (“laurea triennale”) level.
 Possible topics range from dynamics of black-hole binaries, modeling of gravitational-wave signals, statistical and machine learning applications, etc, covering both theoretical and computational activities.
 More broadly, I am happy to design a project that works for you, based on what you find most exciting in gravitational (astro)physics.
 MSc thesis projects are often completed in collaboration with external researchers with students spending some time abroad.
 For efficient planning, I encourage students to get in touch with me about a month or so in advance.

-I welcome externally funded MSc, MSc and PhD students who wish to visit my group for research projects.
-A few example of funding sources include:
+I welcome externally funded students and researchers who wish to visit my group to complete a project together.
+A few examples of funding sources include: